-If you want to measure the corrosion progress or the performance of a fuel cell, then impedance spectroscopy is a suitable technique.
+If you want to measure the corrosion progress or the performance of a fuel cell, impedance spectroscopy is a suitable technique.
 This allows you, for example, to monitor processes within electrochemistry such as corrosion over time by taking measurements at regular intervals.
 Materials science meets electrical engineering.

-Suppose you are an electrician and you want to know the magnitude of an electrical resistor in an electrical circuit, what can you do?
+Suppose you are an electrician and you want to know the magnitude of an electrical resistance in an electrical circuit, what can you do?
 You apply an electrical direct (DC) voltage over the component, and you measure the electrical current that passes through.
 Divide the driving force – the voltage – by the current, and the resulting value is the resistance.
 What you actually do is ‘trigger’ the component by applying an electrical voltage over it, and then measure what is the response of the component – here in the form of the electrical current that passes through.
 Using this way of measuring, you can say something about the ability of the component to resist the flow of electrons, in short the (electrical) resistance.